-- 1. Area, entered in m2 - 2.
-Number of 'peak' days of operation per week the number of days per typical week the space is occupied as described in the relevant 'peak' occupancy profile.
+- 1. Area Entered in m2 - 2.
+Peak days of operation Selecting the number of 'peak' days of operation per typical week the space is occupied as described in the relevant 'peak' occupancy profile.
 The remaining days are assumed to follow the off-peak profile. - 3.
-Occupancy profiles the way the space is occupied must be entered by either: - a.
-Selecting one of the four sets of default occupancy profiles (the default occupancy profiles are based on those included in Section J of the NCC 2016; or - b.
+Occupancy profile The way the space is occupied must be entered by either: - a.
+Selecting one of the four sets of default occupancy profiles in the dropdown list (the default occupancy profiles are based on those included in Section J of the NCC 2016); or - b.
 Entering peak and off-peak profiles into the spreadsheet manually.
-This options should be used where none of the existing profiles are suitable for the space type (see Figure 1)
+This option should be used where none of the existing profiles are suitable for the space type (see Figure 1)